 65. The Indian Ocean Tuna Commission adopted Resolution 11/04 in 2011 (replacing Resolution 10/04) that established the IOTC Regional Observer Scheme (ROS).
-The scheme is designed only to collect scientific data and does not have a compliance purpose34, and prescribes a coverage requirement of 5% of the number of operations/sets for each gear type by the fleet of each Contracting Party while fishing in the IOTC area of competence of 24 meters overall length and over, and under 24 meters if such vessels fish outside of their EEZ.
-When aboard a purse seiner under the Scheme, observers are to also monitor the catches at unloading to identify bigeye composition.
-This Resolution also requests, basing on the experience of other tuna
+The scheme is designed only to collect scientific data and does not have a compliance purpose, and prescribes a coverage requirement of 5% of the number of operations/sets for each gear type by the fleet of each Contracting Party while fishing in the IOTC area of competence of 24 meters overall length and over, and under 24 meters if such vessels fish outside of their EEZ.
+When aboard a purse compliance with the rules of the Common Fisheries Policy." http://eurlex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2011:112:0001:0153:EN:PDF

-33 TASKS OF CONTROL OBSERVERS (From Annex XXV of EU No 404/2011)
+31 TASKS OF CONTROL OBSERVERS (From Annex XXV of EU No 404/2011)